KYamada-EDdev/KYamada-EDdev/README.md

 <h3 align="center">Experienced Educator & Leader - 10+ years of experience in teaching and educational leadership</h3>

 <p align="center">I'm a lifelong learner devoted to the education of children and their families with over 10+ years of real-world teaching experience in informal and formal settings.</p>
-<p align="center">I am now looking to bring that experience and knowledge of child development into supporting the creation of children's educational apps and webpages to better children's development on a larger scale.</p>
+<p align="center">I am now looking to bring my experience and child development knowledge into creating children's educational apps and webpages to improve children's development on a larger scale.</p>

 - 🔭 I’m currently working on **completing my Software Engineering coursework and diving into AI & Machine Learning!**